20. What This OS Does Not Cover

 Friday, 3:38 p.m., the gate room clears with nods instead of another circular fight.

 The one-page status matches the risk register for the first time in a month.
-Someone mutters they might actually make the school pickup — nobody rolls their eyes, because the window they guarded is still the one on the controlled plan.
+Someone mutters they might actually make the school pickup — nobody rolls their eyes, because the schedule window they guarded is still the one on the controlled plan.

 Honest scope is part of that quiet finish: say what this operating layer is, and what it never pretends to be, before anyone labels it compliance theater or a substitute for domain rigor.